yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 java -jar ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar Method_Signal Outline_Cbor Lucene_INDEX Output_Dir kmeans_clu_index_Dir types_clu_index_Dir

-Methods_Signal: you want to put "-exp" which indectas run "Pseudo Relevance Feedback with Entities" and this will give you five runfiles in output path; "-kmeansClu" for "Re-Rank by K-means Clustering" to give you one runfile; "-typesClu" for "Re-rank by Category Clustering" to give you one run file.
+Methods_Signal: you want to put "-exp" which indectas run "Pseudo Relevance Feedback with Entities" and this will give you five runfiles in output path; "-kmeansClu" for "Re-Rank by K-means Clustering" to give you one runfile; "-typesClu" for "Re-rank by Category Clustering" to give you one run file; "-classify" for "Classifcation using J48 Classifier" gives you three run file;

 Outline_Cbor: the outline files like "train.pages.cbor-outlines.cbor".